 “Men always say that as the defining compliment, don’t they?
 She’s a cool girl.
 Being the Cool Girl means I am a hot, brilliant, funny woman who adores football, poker, dirty jokes, and burping, who plays video games, drinks beer…and jams hot dogs and hamburgers into her mouth…while somehow maintaining a size 2, because Cool Girls are above all hot.
 Hot and understanding.
 Cool Girls never get angry; they only smile in a chagrined, loving manner and let their men do whatever they want.
 Go ahead, shit on me, I don’t mind, I’m the Cool Girl.”

 Cool Girls, as they are portrayed on film, act like one of the guys but are undoubtedly beautiful, thin women.
 They aren’t needy and they don’t nag.
 They love your friends and your friends love them in return.
-A Cool Girl is down to chill with whatever you want to do, which is usually some combination of eating and a stereotypical male activity— sports, video games, fishing, etc. Anne Helen Peterson wrote a brilliant piece about the history of the Cool Girl in 2014; the motif is not new and arguably dates back to Clara Bow.
+A Cool Girl is down to chill with whatever you want to do, which is usually some combination of eating and a stereotypical male activity— sports, video games, fishing, etc. Anne Helen Peterson wrote a brilliant piece about the history of the Cool Girl in 2014; the motif is not new and, as Peterson writes, arguably dates back to Clara Bow.

 And this brings us back to Claire Elizabeth Beauchamp Randall Fraser, brilliantly played by Caitriona Balfe on the STARZ series Outlander.
 If for some reason you’ve stumbled across this blog having never seen Outlander, do yourself a favor and start.
 Right now.

 The show, adapted from Diana Gabaldon’s spectacular series of novels, just finished its third season and is currently filming its fourth.
 And, although Outlander fans hail from multiple countries, from every state, and span every age, political affiliation, and ethnicity, they skew most decidedly female.
-And they are a passionate bunch, engaging in cosplay, conventions, and other fandom.
+They are a passionate bunch, engaging in cosplay, conventions, and other fandom.
 As a fan of the show myself it’s easy to see why: Outlander is one of most authentic examples women and female relationships on television or film.

 The premise of the show is thus: Claire, a married wartime nurse, has just come off the front lines of WWII when she accidentally time travels to the year 1743.
 Adventure, loss and, yes, love await her as she navigates her life between the eighteenth and twentieth centuries.